Cavalletti, why should we use them?

 “Why train everything all the time, until the horse doesn’t want to do it any more?
 Try something different.”

-“When I was in Pau, Bobby (Hale Bob) did his best dressage ever, because I was there with one horse for one week, and we put cavalletti on the circle with so many exercises, he was so supple and so smooth and had so much expression in his gaits.
+“When I was in Pau at the Three Day Event, Bobby (Hale Bob) did his best dressage ever, because I was there with one horse for one week, and we put cavalletti on the working area with so many exercises, he was so supple and so smooth and had so much expression in his gaits.
 I am really convinced that cavalletti works.”

 “The hindlegs must be energetic under the centre of gravity, that means the hindquarters get much more muscle, the back gets so much stronger, and the horse really shows himself.
 The horse has to have energy from behind, the motor is the hindlegs.”